flyteorg/flytesnacks/cookbook/docs/index.md

 :::{note}
-A {func}`~flytekit.task` is a pure Python function, while a {func}`~flytekit.workflow` is actually a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that only support a subset of Python's semantics.
+A {func}`~flytekit.task` is a pure Python function, while a {func}`~flytekit.workflow` is actually a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that only supports a subset of Python's semantics.
 Some key things to learn here are:

 - In workflows, you can't use non-deterministic operations like `rand.random`, `time.now()`, etc.